 Coconut cream is practically the coconut milk without all that water.
 Thus, it is thicker and pastier.
 Coconut cream is a very versatile product and just like cow’s milk, it can be used in various recipes as sweetened or non-sweetened cream.
 Also, if the recipe requires concentrated coconut milk, it is better to use coconut cream instead of coconut milk.
 Then, it is clear now that coconut milk and coconut cream are same ingredients in a different ratio.
 Coconut cream, being thicker and pastier, has a higher fat content than coconut milk.
 So, you will find that coconut cream has 34.68 g fat in 100g.2

 However, you do not have to worry if you only have coconut milk where your recipe needs coconut cream.
 It is possible to make coconut cream from coconut milk.
 You can skim the coconut milk from the can to get coconut cream.
 In fact, if you leave coconut milk for a while, it separates on its own with a thick creamy layer at the top, which is nothing but coconut cream.
 Of course, the quicker way is to leave it in a refrigerator.
 In the same way, you can make coconut milk from coconut cream by diluting the cream with water to the required consistency.

 Do not confuse between coconut cream and cream of coconut as cream of coconut is just coconut cream that has been sweetened and used to make different kinds of desserts.

 What is the difference between Coconut Milk and Coconut Cream?

-• Coconut cream is thicker than coconut milk, which is a liquid
+• Coconut cream is thicker than coconut milk.

 • Coconut milk is prepared by adding water to shredded coconut flesh, and then squeezing the content through cheesecloth.